 The next exhibitor I visited was the Ante Sladić winery.
 Same last name as the previous one, they come from the same place, but they are in reality two completely different families with completely different wines.
 This exhibitor showed me why you should never, ever drink everything that is poured into your glass.

 He didn’t ask for a preference, but rather poured all of his wines one after the other in a perfectly balanced order, and, had I drunk all that was served, I would have probably fallen flat on my a… All jokes aside, the Ante Sladić winery had amazing wine to offer.

-From their whites, like their Debit, which was very light and refreshing, to their reds, like Plavina, which was a bit heavy for my taste but still very fruity.
 There were two or three wines in between, but I lost track due to the quickness of the “courses” and the normality of that situation.
 A quick side-note is that every table also has water on it.
 The water serves mainly to clean the glass so that the different wines don’t mix.

 The cherry on top should have been their Rose Lasina Opol, but it reminded me a lot of watermelons.
 Being someone who truly is not a fan of watermelons, I did not like that Rose at all.
 Other people, on the other hand, quite enjoyed it and even claimed that they would drink it on a daily basis.

 I was a bit sad because I really wanted to try a Rose that would completely win my heart.
 I came to the Saint Hills winery’s stand and before I could say a word, the exhibitor said: “You’ll have our Rose!”
 I was stun.
 Was it written somewhere on my face that that’s what I’m looking for?!